The Importance of Legumes in Your Diet

-Eating legumes considers as a portion of your 5-a-day.
-Eat at least 3 heaped tablespoons of baked beans, haricot beans, kidney beans, cannellini beans, butter beans or chickpeas.
+Eating legumes is an excellent way to get one of your five-a-day, with at least three heaped tablespoons of baked beans, haricot beans, kidney beans, cannellini beans, butter beans, or chickpeas.
+It’s also essential to have a variety of different legumes and pulses to get a range of nutrients.

 - 2 cups cooked beans mix (or 1 cup of dried beans)